 You have also produced a short video where our senior pastor Ben Topliss outlines the next steps we’re taking as a church.
 Click here to watch that.

-Instead of gathering together in one place on Sundays, we will be hosting church from our homes.
-This will start with a live stream from our Facebook page at 9.30am every Sunday morning.
-Followed by worship in home groups at 10am and watching the talk at 10.30am.
+Instead of gathering together in one place on Sundays, we will be hosting Grace Church at home.
+We run an online service at 10am every Sunday morning which includes worship, church news and a talk from the bible.
 For more information about Church At Home, please click here.

 Home groups will play a huge role over the coming weeks and will become the hubs of our community.
 It’s in our groups that we’ll pray for, encourage and support one another.
 If you’re not part of a home group, or want to find out more about what home groups look like in this time, please click here.